VUB-HYDR/MeteoSaver/README.md

 ## Setup

 Two ways of creating reproducible environments are provided, the general Conda environment and an isolated Docker environment based on a Conda base image.

+> [!WARNING]
+> It is adviced to work in isolated Docker environments in order to ensure reproducibility, future online deployments, but first and foremost security of your computer system.
+Pip and to a lesser degree Conda and their python environments are a known malware vector.
+Although the framework we present vets the loaded library we can not assure the safety of all dependencies created downstream.
+The use of the local non-containerized setup is therefore not recommended.

 ### Conda